miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 * **The foodie fight** - Sure, meal times at these things can resemble a mosh pit, but that doesn't mean we can't try to elevate our game and try to make it a wee bit more organized.
 * **New kid on the block** - RailsConf nailed it with a 'first-timer' badge.
 Made them easy to spot so we could swoop in and play welcoming committee.
 * **Wing(wo)man system** - think 'new kid badge' v2.0
-* **hallway track** - Looks like I was the only one taking it seriously!
+* **Hallway track** - Looks like I was the only one taking it seriously!
 LOL.
 Make it more official/prominent.
-* **post-conf hookup** - encourage people to connect, follow up, and keep up the convo.
+* **Post-conf hookup** - encourage people to connect, follow up, and keep up the convo.
 A dedicated slack channel, where everyone can drop their info/socials might help.

 I'm working on an app to address some of the above points.
-Using bullet train and Avo, of course.
+Using [Bullet Train](https://bullettrain.co/) and [Avo](https://avohq.io/), of course.
 More on that later.

 ## Credits